It rained last night. Water covers the road, much of it.

 She tells me that being a fashion designer is her dream.

-“When I big,” Weng Weng exclaims, “Wa ai cho garbage collector.”
+“When I grow up,” Weng Weng exclaims, “Wa ai cho garbage collector.”

 This wakes Mama up from her silence.